TV Tropes Needs Your Help

 - Pokemon Yellow is Red and Blue altered to match the anime.
 Pikachu is the starter, Jessie and James appear regularly, the Pokemon designs reflect their TV appearances (rather than the Off Model, Nightmare Fuel-inducing original sprites), and the main Team Rocket mons are uncatchable (because Ash would never catch 'em).
 Surprisingly, one of the uncatchable mons is Weedle, which Ash attempted to catch in the anime.

 - Brock mentions his wanting to be a breeder in the games as well.
 The nurse sprite was altered to match Nurse Joy.

-- Misty obtains Togepi in anime.
-Misty has a Togetic in games.
-Togepi evolves in anime.
+- Misty obtains Togepi in the anime.
+Misty has a Togetic in the games.
+Togepi evolves in the anime.